u-eff-gee/nutr/README.md

 ## 5. Acknowledgments

-The authors would like to thank Ethan McConnell for help with implementing geometry.
+The authors would like to thank Ethan McConnell for help with implementing geometry and Jörn Kleemann for helpful discussions.

 ## 6. References